 Library Street Collective co-founders Anthony & JJ Curis announce an ambitious public arts campus in the East Village, a neighborhood located on the eastside of Detroit.
 At the heart of the plan is the Shepherd, a one hundred ten-year-old Romanesque-style church, most recently identified as Good Shepherd before closing in 2016.
 The church will be transformed into a cultural arts center with multi-faceted programming focused on exhibitions, public projects, and performance.
 The adaptive reuse of the church, led by the architectural design firm Peterson Rich Office (PRO), will keep the integrity of the original architecture intact while creating two new gallery spaces, a public library, and ample classroom and workshop space for the local community.
-The main gallery will benefit from the addition of an ADA elevator lift, which will allow for accessible programming opportunities on the mezzanine, while the church altar will be outfitted as a space for performance and musical programming.
+The main gallery will allow for programming opportunities on the mezzanine, while the church altar will be outfitted as a space for performance and musical programming.
 The grounds of the Shepherd will offer over 2.5 acres of new, publicly accessible park and green space to the local community, designed by the firm OSD.
 The Curises have been working closely with the City of Detroit, members of the East Village community, and other neighboring arts organizations on plans to designate this area as Detroit’s next cultural district.

 “We are delighted to share the exciting plans for the East Village on a new creative hub that will become an important part of the fabric of our city.
 By working closely with the local community, this new project will be an accessible and creative arts center that we can all be proud of in Detroit.
 We look forward to unveiling the larger plans for the cultural district in the coming months,” said Rochelle Riley, director of the City of Detroit’s Office of Arts, Culture and Entrepreneurship.